ipython-contrib/jupyter_contrib_nbextensions/README.md

 ### Change direction of sub-menus

-Each sub-menu may be placed to the right or left side of the menu containing it.
-This is controlled by the `sub-menu-direction` property of the container.
-By default, this is set to `right` for all menus, but is set to `left` for the default "Boilerplate" menu.
+Each sub-menu may be placed to the right or left side of the menu item containing it.
+This is controlled by the `menu-direction` and `sub-menu-direction` properties of the container.
+By default, both are set to `right` for all menus, but `sub-menu-direction` is set to `left` for the default "Boilerplate" menu, which means that all of its sub-menus open to the left side.
 This is important because the menus may be nested quite deeply, and need to fit on the screen.
 For example, the SciPy CODATA constants and SymPy's orthogonal functions will easily extend far past the right-hand edge of the notebook without this feature.
 That means the window size would abruptly increase when you mouse over these menus, and would abruptly collapse when you mouse out of them.
 So by opening them to the left, we gain enough space to keep everything on the screen.

-But this is a configurable property.
+But these are configurable properties.
 If, for example, you want to change the default menus to open on the right (which would be the more standard behavior), you can use this: